Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 Tragically, the afflicted driver of the automobile did not survive.
 Upon being relieved of performing CPR, Agent Visconti was instrumental in directing the fast moving traffic around the scene of the stop and providing much needed support to the grieving passenger.

-Walter M. Davenport Senior Patrol Agent Border Patrol Tactical Unit James D. Goldman Assistant District Director of Investigations Miami District Office Jonathan P. Miller Senior Patrol Agent Border Patrol Tactical Unit Ruben Miranda Supervisory Border Patrol Agent Border Patrol Tactical Unit Charles L. Sachs Senior Patrol Agent Border Patrol Tactical Unit Mickey A. Valdez Supervisory Border Patrol Agent Border Patrol Tactical Unit Casey S. Wilson Immigration Agent (Enforcement) Miami, Florida James L. Wolynetz Jr. Immigration Agent (Enforcement) Miami, Florida Betty A. Mills Special Agent Miami, Florida Steven J. Pastor Supervisory Border Patrol Agent Border Patrol Tactical Unit Charles C. Whitmire Supervisory Border Patrol Agent Border Patrol Tactical Unit Eleven Immigration and Naturalization Service employees were recognized for his involvement in Operation Reunion, the enforcement response that INS/Border Patrol conducted to safely recover Elian Gonzalez and reunite him with his father in March 2000.
+Walter M. Davenport Senior Patrol Agent Border Patrol Tactical Unit James D. Goldman - Award Statuette Assistant District Director of Investigations Miami District Office Jonathan P. Miller Senior Patrol Agent Border Patrol Tactical Unit Ruben Miranda Supervisory Border Patrol Agent Border Patrol Tactical Unit Charles L. Sachs Senior Patrol Agent Border Patrol Tactical Unit Mickey A. Valdez Supervisory Border Patrol Agent Border Patrol Tactical Unit Casey S. Wilson Immigration Agent (Enforcement) Miami, Florida James L. Wolynetz Jr. Immigration Agent (Enforcement) Miami, Florida Betty A. Mills Special Agent Miami, Florida Steven J. Pastor Supervisory Border Patrol Agent Border Patrol Tactical Unit Charles C. Whitmire Supervisory Border Patrol Agent Border Patrol Tactical Unit Eleven Immigration and Naturalization Service employees were recognized for his involvement in Operation Reunion, the enforcement response that INS/Border Patrol conducted to safely recover Elian Gonzalez and reunite him with his father conducted on April 22, 2000.

 Jesus E. De La Vega Supervisory Border Patrol Agent El Centro Sector On November 2, 1999 at about 11:20 PM, Supervisory Border Patrol Agent Jesus E. De La Vega was patrolling the border area along Interstate Highway 8 near Seeley, California.
 As he turned off the highway, he saw a huge white cloud of smoke covering the ramp.
 Through the smoke, he was able to make out a vehicle that had just crashed, rolled over twice, and come to rest on its side.
 Flames shot out from the front passenger compartment and from under the hood.